100 Notable alumni of

 -

-Grigori Chkhartishvili, better known by his pen name Boris Akunin (Russian: Борис Акунин, born 20 May 1956), is a Georgian-Russian writer residing in the United Kingdom.
+Grigori Chkhartishvili, better known by his pen name Boris Akunin (Russian: Борис Акунин, born 20 May 1956), is a Georgian and Russian writer residing in the United Kingdom.
 He is best known as a writer of historical fiction, specifically his Erast Fandorin detective novels.
 He is also an essayist and literary translator.
 Grigory Chkhartishvili has also written under pen names Anatoly Brusnikin, Anna Borisova, and Akunin-Chkhartishvili.
 His characters include Erast Fandorin, Nicholas Fandorin and Sister Pelagia.

 -